The Star Shelter is a direct service of SCWO and has been running for more than 20 years. It is the only secular

 The referral must be made on MSF standard form and emailed to management.

-The shelter will consider self-referrals on case by case basis.
+The shelter will consider self-referrals on a case-by-case basis.

 Criteria for Admission

 Persons who intend to seek refuge at the shelter must satisfy the following criteria: